spack/spack/lib/spack/docs/workflows.rst

 * Views and activated extensions maintain state that is semantically equivalent to the information in a ``spack module loads`` script.
-  Administrators might find things easier to maintain without the added "heavyweight" state of a veiw.
+  Administrators might find things easier to maintain without the added "heavyweight" state of a view.

 ==============================
 Developing Software with Spack